Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 |Model ID| Features
 |-|-
-|"{custom-model-id}" | Text extraction, selection marks, tables, labeled fields and values from your custom documents

 |"prebuilt-layout" | Text extraction, selection marks, tables
 |"prebuilt-document" | Text extraction, selection marks, tables, key-value pairs and entities
-|"prebuilt-invoices" | Text extraction, selection marks, tables, and pre-trained fields and values pertaining to invoices
+|"prebuilt-invoices" | Text extraction, selection marks, tables, and pre-trained fields and values pertaining to English invoices
-|"prebuilt-businessCard" | Text extraction and pre-trained fields and values pertaining to business cards
+|"prebuilt-businessCard" | Text extraction and pre-trained fields and values pertaining to English business cards
-|"prebuilt-idDocument" | Text extraction and pre-trained fields and values pertaining to identity documents
+|"prebuilt-idDocument" | Text extraction and pre-trained fields and values pertaining to US driver licenses and international passports
-|"prebuilt-receipt" | Text extraction and pre-trained fields and values pertaining to US sales receipts
+|"prebuilt-receipt" | Text extraction and pre-trained fields and values pertaining to English sales receipts
+|"{custom-model-id}" | Text extraction, selection marks, tables, labeled fields and values from your custom documents

 Sample code snippets are provided to illustrate using a DocumentAnalysisClient [here](#analyze-documents-using-a-custom-model "Analyze Documents Using a Custom Model").

 ### DocumentModelAdministrationClient
 `DocumentModelAdministrationClient` provides operations for:

-- Building custom models with labels to recognize specific fields, values, selection marks, tables and structured data you specify by labeling your custom documents.
-A `DocumentModel` is returned indicating the document types the model will extract, as well as the estimated accuracy for each field.
+- Building custom models to recognize specific fields you specify by labeling your custom documents.
+A `DocumentModel` is returned indicating the document type the model will extract, as well as the estimated confidence for each field.
 See the [service documentation][fr-train-with-labels] for a more detailed explanation.
+- Creating a composed model from a collection of existing models.
 - Managing models created in your account.
 - Copying a custom model from one Form Recognizer resource to another.
-- Creating a composed model from a collection of existing built models.

 Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr-labeling-tool].

 Sample code snippets are provided to illustrate using a DocumentModelAdministrationClient [here](#build-a-model "Build a model").

-### Long-Running Operations
+### Long-running operations
 Long-running operations are operations which consist of an initial request sent to the service to start an operation, followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-Methods that train models, recognize values from forms, or copy/compose models are modeled as long-running operations.
+Methods that analyze documents, build models, or copy/compose models are modeled as long-running operations.
 The client exposes a `begin_<method-name>` method that returns an `LROPoller` or `AsyncLROPoller`.
 Callers should wait for the operation to complete by calling `result()` on the poller object returned from the `begin_<method-name>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#examples "Examples").